Negros Navigation: Legacy

 Some of Negros Navigation's vessels were transferred to 2GO Travel.
 St. Michael of the Archangel is the last Negros Navigation vessel that is still operating but it will retire soon because of 2GO's Fleet Modernization Program.
 The sinking of the M/V Don Juan serves as an inspiration for the grandiose Masskara Festival in Bacolod.
 Banago Port, Bacolod City built by Negros Navigation during the 1940's is still operating and is used by FastCat for its Bacolod-Dumangas operations.

 Destinations

-Negros Navigation served the following destinations in their final year, 2012. its main port of call was Manila Other destinations are:
+Negros Navigation served the following destinations during its history from 1932 to 2018. its main port of call was Manila Other destinations are: